xosnrdev/TabKit/README.md

 				config: { persist: false, maxTabs: 5 },
 			});
 		} catch (error) {
-			// Using error boundary is recommended
-			if (error instanceof TabError) {
+			// Use of error boundary is recommended if (error instanceof TabError) {
 				setError(error.message);
 			} else {